allogic/Nippon/README.md

 ## How To Run

 Once all binaries are built, first launch the editor and start the integrity check under `Packer/Check Integrity`.
 After that unpack your game files with `Packer/Unpack`.
-Once all files are decrypted, one can jump into levels `World/<Region>/<Level>`.
+Once all files are decrypted, one can jump into levels `Map/<Region>/<Level>`.

+## troubleshooting

+ - If you got build errors, make sure you are using the latest Visual Studio version.
+(Tested with VS 2022 >= 17.X.X)
+ - If for some reason the editor does not start, make sure the latest graphics card drivers are installed on your system.

 ## Editor Controls